aliceif/rsskey-special-aliceif-edition/README.md

 # changes from mainline rsskey
 - venv gitignored
 - fix missing token pass
-- make visible followers-only (hardcoded, sorry)
+- configuration for visibility
-- only fetch posts from the last two weeks (otherwise adding a new feed will spam you!)
+- configuration for how far to go back when fetching new posts (if unlimited (as was originally) adding a new feed will spam you!)

 # rsskey